odin-lang/odin-lang.org/content/docs/install.md

 - GNU/Linux and other \*Nix
     * For Linux: clang and llvm (version 11.1, 12, 13, 14 or 17; using your distro's package manager)
     * Note: If an atomic.h error occurs, also add `libx32stdc++-12-dev`
+    * Note: If a `No llvm-config command found` error occurs, install `llvm-devel` with your distro's package manager
     * For FreeBSD: `pkg install bash git llvm14`
     * Make sure the LLVM binaries and the linker are added to your `$PATH` environmental variable